tamatamvan/septiantama-blog/src/posts/directory/to-my-little-self.md

 ---
 title: To My Little Self
-date: "2020-08-03T15:00:00.000Z"
+date: '2020-08-03T15:00:00.000Z'
 ---

 Don't grow up too fast.
 Enjoy your time, enjoy your life.
-Be confident, be brave.
+Be confident and be brave...

 <!-- more -->

 Don't grow up too fast <br />
 Enjoy your time, enjoy your life <br />
-Be confident, be brave <br />
+Be confident and be brave <br />
 You're stronger than you ever know <br />
 Follow your heart, do what you wanna do, <br />
 But still, learn to be responsible <br />

 Smile, <br />
 Laugh as loud as you can, <br />
 Do more exercises, <br />
 Stay healthy, <br />

 Listen more to your parents, <br />
-A lot of things they said maybe doesn't make any sense to you, <br />
+A lot of things they said maybe don't make any sense to you, <br />
 But as you grow, you'll understand the meanings, one by one, <br />

 Last but not least, <br />